Practical information for travellers in Greenland

 4 kilos in total of chocolate or confectionary

 5 kilos in total of meat, meat products or poultry

 ***Allowances for tax-free tobacco products apply only to persons of 18 years of age or more.

 It is illegal to import any art or artifact created from a marine mammal, including whalebone, walrus tusks (ivory) and narwhal tusks (also ivory) into the USA.
 For more information, contact a local tourist office.

-220 voltages is standard (as in much of Europe).
+220 voltages is standard (as in much of Europe and with the same pins as in Denmark).
 You may want to bring an adapter.